 A: Technically, yes, you can be fired while on workers’ compensation, but your employer may not fire you for a discriminatory or illegal reason.
 This means that your injury cannot be the sole reason for your termination.
 If it is, your employer has violated North Carolina’s Retaliatory Employment Discrimination Act (REDA), and you likely have grounds for legal recourse.
 Additionally, you will continue receiving benefits as long as you are under doctor’s orders to recover and are unable to work.

-The attorneys at Helton, Cody & Associates have successfully helped many past clients in Burke, Catawba, and Caldwell counties with complex workers’ compensation cases.
+The attorneys at Law Office of Lyndon R. Helton, PLLC have successfully helped many past clients in Burke, Catawba, and Caldwell counties with complex workers’ compensation cases.
 We know the challenges you are likely to encounter as you seek compensation for the losses you suffered, and we want to help you recover as fully as possible.
 If you are ready to speak with a seasoned Conover workers’ compensation attorney about your case, contact us today to schedule a consultation with our team.